lwang051/Vehicle-Location-Monitoring-System/README.md

     docker-compose up

 #### Start each service:
 Change directory to "sh".
-Type in each command below in a new Terminal tab.
+Type in EACH command below in a NEW Terminal tab.

     sh eureka-service-start.sh
     sh hystrix-service-start.sh